kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 # Making a JAMstack blog with Gridsome

-I have been eagered to try a JAMstack blog since the first time I heard of it.
+I have been eager to try a JAMstack blog since the first time I heard of it.
 The idea of a fast reliable static website generated from modern technologies sounded wonderful.

 Mainly because [I already had a blog](https://github.com/kgjoner/ficcionados), and I have suffered to make a SPA beat SEO.
 The prerender plugin I used did not work 100%, and it was there only to deal with bots, while users kept receiving a fresh content via AJAX.
 Back then, I thought it was the best solution to deal with dynamic content without going for server side rendering — which would lead to more complexity and more costs.